Saint-Valentin named after the Patron Saint of Lovers:

 And so ends the lovely story of how Saint-Valentin won the hearts of many towns and people around the world and sealed its reputation as a village of lovers.

-If you’re travelling in the Champagne region, call into Saint-Valentin and plant a tree, post a love message, enjoy Lovers’ Park and the hospitality of this village of lovers.Can you please comment below?
-I'd appreciate it.
+If you’re travelling in the Champagne region, call into Saint-Valentin and plant a tree, post a love message, enjoy Lovers’ Park and the hospitality of this village of lovers.Your Turn: Do you have any advice you would like to share?
+What tips would you like to add?
+Please comment below.